hun9pham/freertos-roadmap/Project/Couting event using counting semaphore/README.md

 ### Overview

-The project will create 3 tasks named "BlueLED", "GreenLED", "RedLED" and a Counting Semaphore with a max value of 3.
+The project will create 3 tasks (the same priority) named "BlueLED", "GreenLED", "RedLED" and a Counting Semaphore with a max value of 3.
 Each task with its name will control different LEDs.
 Each task after being initialized will wait to take the Semaphore (xSemaphoreTake() function).<br>
 Each time an interrupt is triggered by switch 1, a semaphore will be given and the task that received the semaphore will exit the block state and execute its job.<br>
 Each time there is a change in LED state, the number of times the event (ISR) is occurred.